 During your Invisalign treatment, you'll wear each clear aligner for about two weeks.
 However, don't be misled, this is plenty of time for germs and plaque to develop on them.
-Our BC and Alberta orthodontists offer some advice on how to care for your aligners and keep bad breath at bay during your treatment.
+Our BC orthodontists offer some advice on how to care for your aligners and keep bad breath at bay during your treatment.

 If you do not care for your Invisalign clear aligners properly, you may have challenges such as bad breath, discoloration of the transparent plastic aligners, and even complications with your overall dental health.